sudoblockio/tackle/docs/.old/comparisons.md

   - Input spec
   - User points to an OpenAPI spec

-Tackle-box being more of a DSL allows all these configuration options in a completely modular way with the only catch, that you need to explicitly declare all the functionality in a tackle file.
+Tackle being more of a DSL allows all these configuration options in a completely modular way with the only catch, that you need to explicitly declare all the functionality in a tackle file.
 This tutorial walks through how to setup code generators based on each of the above patterns.